sameerean/ansible-terraform-django-infra-basic/README.md

 # django-infra-as-code-basic
-Infrastructure as code project for Django Application using Terraform, Ansible, Jenkins as DevOps tools and GUnicorn, NGinx and Supervisor as server environment components
+Infrastructure as code project for Django Application using Terraform, Ansible, Jenkins and Vagrant as DevOps tools and GUnicorn, NGinx and Supervisor, gearman as server environment components